Yemen's Houthis start redeployment in Hodeidah as part of U.N. deal

 “Our forces have started to redeploy since last night from Hodeidah port, as agreed in Sweden,” a Houthi military spokesman told the group’s al-Masirah TV.

+It is still unclear how far they will withdraw and who will control the three ports and the city, or if the two sides will share control with U.N. monitors positioned between the two fronts.

+Cammaert’s team will not be uniformed or armed, the United Nations has said, but it will provide support for the management of and inspections at the ports and strengthen the U.N. presence in the city.

-It was unclear if the government forces, which control some southern parts of the city, had started to redeploy.
+Military officials from the government forces, which control some southern parts of the city, said they needed time to establish if the Houthi forces had really withdrawn from the ports.

+“They may be just replacing their men with others from the so-called coast guard forces,” one official said.

-The agreement, the first significant breakthrough in peace efforts in five years, was part of confidence-building measures that aim to pave the way for a wider truce and a framework for political negotiations.
+The agreement, the first significant breakthrough in peace efforts in five years, was part of confidence-building measures intended to pave the way for a wider truce and a framework for political negotiations.

+The international community has been trying for months to avert a all-out government assault on Hodeidah, the entry point for most of Yemen’s commercial goods and aid supplies, and a lifeline for millions of Yemenis on the verge of starvation.

 The truce came into force on Dec.
 18.

+On Friday, the United Nations said both parties had agreed to begin opening humanitarian corridors, starting with the key coastal road between Hodeidah and the Houthi-held capital, Sanaa.

+The parties are due to present detailed plans for a full redeployment to Cammaert at the next RCC meeting on Jan.
+1, the United Nations said in a statement.

-Reporting by Aziz El Yaakoubi and Mohammed Ghobari; Editing by Kevin Liffey
+Reporting by Aziz El Yaakoubi and Mohammed Ghobari, writing by Aziz El Yaakoubi; Editing by Kevin Liffey